terra-campaigns/unsettled/directory/DuskmeadowFringe/MiddleWatersMinster.md

 title: Middle Waters
 role: Minster of the Mother
 status:
-hooks: The Monastery needs help as the Mountain Court's rule on their land squeezes them too much.
+hooks:
-nav_order: 1025-05-17
+- The monks are living in famine, struggling under the Mountain Court.

 images:
 - ../../imgs/gallery/Pasted%20image%2020250408201024.png